-Recycling means setting aside materials that can be recycled so that they can be collected and then made into new products.
+Recycling means setting aside materials that can be recycled so they can be collected and then made into new products.

-This web page includes the recycling assistance, supplies, and guides provided by the King County Green Schools Program for school and district participants.
+See below for the recycling assistance, supplies, and guides provided by the King County Green Schools Program for school and district participants.
 Also see Reducing food waste in schools.

-For each school participant, the Green Schools Program assigns a program representative who will visit the school or district facility, help students and staff members assess current practices, and offer guidance on reducing, reusing, and recycling.
-The representative assists each school to make improvements, solve problems, and promote successes.
+For each participant, the Green Schools Program assigns a program representative who will visit the school or district facility, help students and staff members assess current practices, and offer guidance on reducing, reusing, and recycling.
+The representative assists each school or district team to make improvements, solve problems, and promote successes.

-- Recycling stickersDownload PDF 271 K The program provides stickers that can be adhered to indoor recycling bins as well as signs for posting above recycling bins.
+- Recycling stickersDownload PDF 300 K The program provides stickers that can be adhered to indoor recycling bins as well as signs for posting above recycling bins.

 - Recycling containersDownload PDF 150 K The program provides recycling containers, as needed, up to a maximum of $250 for schools serving 40% or more free and reduced lunch and schools in Auburn, Federal Way, Highline, Kent, and Renton school districts, and up to a maximum of $150 for other schools.
 King County buys the recycling bins directly from a vendor and has them delivered to participating schools.

 - Recycling collection optionsDownload PDF 165 K Use this guide to help decide how your school will empty its indoor recycling containers and transport them to its outdoor recycling Dumpster.

 - Milk carton recyclingDownload PDF 95 K Use this guide to plan and initiate milk carton recycling and leftover liquids collection at your school.